ahmadtourei/das-anomaly/README.md

 PSDGenerator(cfg).run_parallel()
 ```
 4. Select and copy known anomaly PSD plots:
-From the generated PSD plots, identify and copy examples of known anomalies to the ANOMALY_IMAGES_PATH specified in the _config_user_ script.
-These anomalies can include events such as earthquakes from an existing catalog, seismic activity, instrument noise, anthropogenic disturbances, etc. Including these examples helps improve the accuracy of thresholding during the anomaly detection process.
+From the generated PSD plots, identify and copy examples of known anomalies to the ANOMALY_IMAGES_PATH specified in the _config_user_ input script.
+These anomalies can include events such as earthquakes from an existing catalog, instrument noise, anthropogenic disturbances, etc. Including these examples helps improve thresholding during the detection process.

 5. Train:
 The `das_anomaly.train` module helps with randomly selecting train and test PSD images and training the model (with CPU or GPU) on anomaly-free PSD images.
-If you need to change model's architecture, you'll need to modify the `encoder` and `decoder` functions in the [utils.py](das_anomaly/utils.py).
 ### Example
 ```python
 from das_anomaly.settings import SETTINGS